ntjandra/primer/docs/api.rst

 Primer is used for campaign related generation, such as an encyclopedia of values.

-Rolls are meant as a helpful package for interactions in the camapign.
+Rolls are meant to quicken interactions that involve dice and modifiers.